Chinese Flowers — Month Flowers in Traditional Calendar and Their Cultural Meanings

 September Flower Chrysanthemum — Flower of Longevity, Auspiciousness, and Decency

-Additionally, nine is the strongest number in ancient Chinese culture that represents eternity.
+Additionally, nine is the most substantial number in ancient Chinese culture representing eternity.
 Click to read more about the Cultural Importance of Nine

 Therefore, Chrysanthemum is representative of longevity.

 Later, Tao Yuanming (about 365 — 427), a renowned scholar frequently eulogized Chrysanthemum in his poems as a sign of integrity and fortitude.

 Poem about Chrysanthemum by Tao Yuanming: 秋菊有佳色，裛露掇其英。

 October Flower Hibiscus — Flower of Virtue and Gorgeousness

 Hibiscus, the Flower of October, has bright colors, beautiful appearances, and a pronunciation similar to the "Husband" in Chinese.

-Therefore, it is representative of people with outstanding morals, gorgeous women, and one's deep longings for their beloved ones.
+Therefore, it is representative of people with great morals, gorgeous women, and one's deep longings for their beloved ones.

 Poem about Hibiscus by Wang Wei (701 — 761):